TITLE 56: LABOR AND EMPLOYMENT

 b) The Hearing Officer shall exclude immaterial, irrelevant, and repetitious evidence.

-d) Hearsay is not admissible except where exceptions to the hearsay rule which exist in Illinois are applicable or where a statement has circumstantial guarantees or trustworthiness and if the probative value of the statement outweighs any prejudice resulting from an inability to cross-examine the declarant.
+2) if the probative value of the statement outweighs any prejudice resulting from an inability to cross-examine the declarant.

-e) Statements that are not hearsay:
+e) Statements that are Not Hearsay:

-1) Prior statement by witness.
-The declarant testifies at the Hearing and is subject to cross-examination concerning the statement and the statement is:
+1) Prior Statement by Witness.
+The declarant testifies at the Hearing and is subject to cross-examination concerning the statement, and the statement is:

-2) Admission by opposing party.
+2) Admission by Opposing Party.
 The statement is offered against a party and is:

-C) A statement by a person authorized by the party to make a statement concerning the subject; or
+C) A statement by a person authorized by the party to make a statement concerning the subject;

 D) A statement by the party's agent or servant concerning a matter within the scope of the party's agency or employment, made during the existence of the relationship; or